BEagle1984/silverback/docs/samples/kafka/binaryfile-streaming.md

 ---
-uid: example-kafka-binaryfile
+uid: sample-kafka-binaryfile
 ---

 # Kafka - Files Streaming

 This sample demonstrates how to deal with raw binary contents and large messages, to transfer some files through Kafka.

-See also: <xref:binary-files>, <xref:chunking>
+See also: <xref:serialization>, <xref:deserialization>, <xref:chunking>

 ## Producer